nebblu/ACTio-ReACTio/react/README.md

 ```
 PLOOPn2(1, k, pars, extpars, err, 2)
 ```
-where 1 is a functional call to the 1-loop matter-matter calculation, k is the wave mode, pars hold base cosmological parameters, extpars[0] = fr0, err is the absolute error on the 1-loop integrals and 2 specifies f(R) gravity.
+where the arguments are: 1 specifies a call to the 1-loop matter-matter calculation, k is the wave mode, pars hold base cosmological parameters, extpars[0] = fr0, err is the absolute error on the 1-loop integrals and 2 specifies f(R) gravity respectively.
+We forward to `reactions/src/examples` for more details.

 Note that all cases except 4,5,6 assume a LCDM background expansion.